 For the purposes of this post, the top rated convertible car seats are those that have the best NHTSA “ease of use” ratings.

-So, using that method of assessment, which are the top rated convertible car seats of 2017?
+So, using that method of assessment, which are the top rated convertible car seats?

 The NHTSA’s Top Rated Convertible Car Seats